parallelvirtualcluster/docs/docs/about-pvc.md

 #### Does PVC have a WebUI?

-Not yet.
-Right now, PVC management is done exclusively with the CLI interface to the API.
+Not right now.
+Currently PVC management is done exclusively with the CLI interface to the API.
 A WebUI can and likely will be built in the future, but I'm not a frontend developer and I do not consider this a personal priority.
-As of late 2020 the API is generally stable, so I would welcome 3rd party assistance here.
+As of late 2022 the API is generally stable, so I would welcome 3rd party assistance here.

-#### I want feature X, does it fit with PVC?
+#### Can I use spinning HDDs with PVC?

-That depends on the specific feature.
-I will limit features to those that align with the overall goals of PVC, that is to say, to provide an easy-to-use hyperconverged virtualization system focused on redundancy.
-If a feature suits this goal it is likely to be considered; if it does not, it will not.
-PVC is rapidly approaching the completion of its 1.0 road-map, which I consider feature-complete for the primary use-case, and future versions may expand in scope.

-### Storage Questions
+No. Spinning disks are far too slow to use with PVC, either as system disks or as VM data disks.
+This has been tested, and the performance impact is so significant that it cannot be recommended under any circumstances, even for testing/development purposes.
+SSDs are an absolute requirement.

 #### Can I use RAID-5/RAID-6 with PVC?

-The short answer is no. The long answer is: Ceph, the storage backend used by PVC, does support "erasure coded" pools which implement a RAID-5-like (striped with distributed parity) functionality, but PVC does not support this for several reasons, mostly related to ease of management and performance.
-If you use PVC, you must accept at the very least a 2x storage penalty, and for true multi-node safety and resiliency, a 3x storage penalty for VM storage.
-This is a trade-off of the architecture and should be taken into account when sizing storage in nodes.
+No. Ceph, the storage backend used by PVC, does support "erasure coded" pools which implement a RAID-5-like (striped with distributed parity) functionality, but PVC does not support this for several reasons: EC pools with less than 5-7 nodes are unreliable and prone to failure, EC causes a major performance penalty around random I/Os, and implementing EC is very complex, beyond what is desired in PVC.
+If you use PVC with the in-built storage subsystem, you must accept a 3x storage penalty for VM storage to provide proper redundancy and resiliency; this is a trade-off of the architecture and should be taken into account when sizing storage in nodes.

-#### Can I use spinning HDDs with PVC?

-You can, but you won't like the results.
-SSDs, and specifically datacentre-grade SSDs for resiliency, are required to obtain any sort of reasonable performance when running multiple VMs.
-The higher-performance the drives, the faster the storage.

-#### What network speed does PVC require?
+#### What networking does PVC require?

-For optimal performance, nodes should use at least 10-Gigabit Ethernet network interfaces wherever possible, and on large clusters a dedicated 10-Gigabit "storage" network, separate from the "upstream"/"cluster" networks, is strongly recommended.
-The storage system performance, especially for writes, is more heavily bottlenecked by the network speed than the actual storage device speed when speaking of high-performance disks.
-1-Gigabit Ethernet will be sufficient for some use-cases and is sufficient for the non-storage networks (VM traffic notwithstanding), but storage performance will become severely limited as the cluster grows.
-Even slower network speeds (e.g. 100-Megabit) are not sufficient for PVC to operate properly except in very limited testing scenarios.

-#### What Ceph version does PVC use?

-PVC requires Ceph 14.x (Nautilus).
-The official PVC repository at https://repo.bonifacelabs.ca includes Ceph 14.2.x for Debian Buster (updated regularly), since by default it only includes 12.x (Luminous).
+10GbE is the recommended minimum for running a production-grade PVC cluster.
+1GbE is sufficient for testing, but will severely bottleneck storage performance, and thus is not recommended in production.
+Anything less than 1GbE will not operate correctly and the storage cluster will fail to form quorum.

+PVC makes extensive use of vLANs, so a vLAN-aware (layer 2 managed) switch is critical for a PVC cluster.
+In addition, LACP (802.3ad) bonding (between one or two switches) is strongly recommended for additional network-layer redundancy.

 ## About The Author

 PVC is written by [Joshua](https://www.boniface.me) [M.](https://bonifacelabs.ca) [Boniface](https://github.com/joshuaboniface).
 A Linux system administrator by trade, Joshua is always looking for the best solutions to his user's problems, be they developers or end users.
-PVC grew out of his frustration with the various FOSS virtualization tools, as well as and specifically, the constant failures of Pacemaker/Corosync to gracefully manage a virtualization cluster.
-He started work on PVC at the end of May 2018 as a simple alternative to a Corosync/Pacemaker-managed virtualization cluster, and has been growing the feature set and stability of the system ever since.
+PVC grew out of his frustration with the various FLOSS virtualization tools, specifically his (poor) opinion of the design of ProxMox and the constant failures of Pacemaker/Corosync to gracefully manage a virtualization cluster.
+He started work on PVC in May 2018 as an alternative, and has been growing the feature set and stability of the system ever since.